Molecule-Serverless/molecule-artifact/README.md

 In this case, we will rely on neighborIPC provided by XPU-shim to fork on an instance.

-Build and run XPU-shim:
+1. Ensure you have built Molecule using ./build_all.sh

+2. Start the XPU-shim on local node

+Commands:

-	cd xpu-shim/src
+	cd xpu-shim/src/
-	make -j8
-	# create the shared dir used to communicate between XPU-shim and functions
-	sudo mkdir -p /tmp/fifo_dir
 	sudo ./moleculeos -i 0

+This command will start an XPU-shim node which will blocking the terminal.

+Try to start another terminal for the following instructions.

-Start Molecule-worker on each PU:
+3. Start Molecule-worker on each PU:

-	cd runc && git checkout molecule-cfork
-	make static
+Commands:

-	sudo ./runc runtime
+	sudo ./runc/runc runtime

 You will see the runtime is now connected to the XPU-shim.

+4. Run the tests

-In another PU (or the same PU if you just simulate two PUs on the same CPU):
+In another terminal (or another PU if you have other PUs like DPU):

 	cd forkable-python-runtime/scripts
 	./base_build.sh # build baseline container's bundle